 Subtle Job Scams & How to Avoid Them

-Sometimes, job scams are easy to spot.
+If you’re familiar with the most common online scams, job scams can be easy to spot.
 There are a few common warning signs to look for in any job ad:

 - Excessive spelling or grammar errors